tuxor1337/dictzip.js/README.md

 ArrayBuffer to a UTF-8 string for human readable output.

-dictzip.js depends on an inflate implementation written in JavaScript like JSZLib from https://github.com/dasmoth/jszlib which expects an ArrayBuffer and returns an ArrayBuffer.
+dictzip.js depends on an inflate implementation written in JavaScript like pako from https://github.com/nodeca/pako/tree/0.2.8 (version 0.2.x) which expects an ArrayBuffer and returns an ArrayBuffer.

-zip.js from https://github.com/gildas-lormeau/zip.js is not compatible
-at the moment, because dictzip.js expects a synchronous inflate implementation.
+However, zip.js from https://github.com/gildas-lormeau/zip.js is not compatible at the moment, because dictzip.js expects a synchronous inflate implementation.

 ### Example code

-Note that the code in the "demo" subdirectory depends on the file "inflate.js" from the JSZLib project (see above).
-If you want to run the demo code copy a version of that file into the demo directory.
+Note that the code in the "demo" subdirectory depends on the file "pako_inflate.js" from the pako project (see above).
+If you want to run the demo code, copy a version of that file into the demo directory.

 ### Documentation: Synchronous interface